Want to Explore The World?

 International Studies Abroad (ISA)

 Through Trine's direct affiliation with International Studies Abroad (ISA), students can participate in affordable summer semester and year-long programs in Argentina, Belgium, Brazil, Chile, China, Costa Rica, Czech Republic, Dominican Republic, England, France, India, Ireland, Italy, Jordan, Morocco, North Ireland, Panama, Peru, South Korea and Spain.
-Details, costs and other information regarding ISA programs can be accessed here.
+Learn more about the costs and other information regarding ISA programsOpens in new window.